Do I need planning permission?

 In addition the Council can introduce an Article 4 Direction.
 If an Article 4 Direction is confirmed it means that certain forms of development can no longer be carried out without planning permission.

 You may also need to apply under different consent regimes and consider:

 As of 1st April 2016

 Duty Planning Officer

-PLEASE NOTE: The Duty Planning Officer cannot provide verbal confirmation as to whether planning permission will be required or not and as of 16th May 2016 this service will be available between 9.00am-1.00pm, not 9.00am-5.00pm.
+PLEASE NOTE: The Duty Planning Officer cannot provide verbal confirmation as to whether planning permission will be required or not and as of 4th January 2017 this service will be available between 9.00am-1.00pm, Monday, Wednesday and Friday.

 Lawful Development Certificates (LDC) for a proposed development/use (Section 192)

 Rather than offering an informal written response to enquiries we have taken the decision to only provide formal responses.
 You can obtain a formal response by applying for a Lawful Development Certificate (LDC) for a proposed development/use.
 This service will offer customers a greater degree of certainty , than the informal enquiry service and a decision is likely to be made within 8 weeks of receiving all the necessary documentation and fee to process it.
 There is a right of appeal to the Planning Inspectorate against any decision which is made on an LDC.
 A formal decision from the Council also has the advantage of providing written confirmation of whether the Council considers your proposal to be lawful, which can be kept with your deeds and used in the event of the sale of your property.